We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Background.
 Or maybe Tonkaverde or Dolcebosco?

-This community here is just amazing!
-Just this weekend I tested Métaboles Expressioniste by Ys Uzac and discovered a reference to Jil Sander's Background from dear Taurus1967.
-And already today I was able to test this fine, discontinued fragrance.
+This community here is simply incredible!
+Just this weekend I tested Métaboles Expressioniste by Ys Uzac and discovered a reference to Jil Sanders Background from the lovely Taurus1967.
+And today I was able to test this fine, discontinued fragrance.

-Right up front, this insane fragrance from my youth is Background unfortunately not.
+Right off the bat, this amazing scent from my youth is unfortunately not Background.
 As much as I would have liked that.
-But I am not disappointed at all, because this green-sweet flatterer from the house of Jil Sander is beautiful and I also immediately discover similarities with favorites from their own portfolio.
-Still, it wouldn't be for me, because despite all its spices and woody notes, it develops a very intense tonal sweetness that just doesn't suit me.
-You should definitely like this one.
-Personally, I'm just a little critical with a lot of tonka, but that's on me, definitely not the fragrance.
+But I am by no means disappointed, because this green-sweet charmer from Jil Sander is beautiful and I immediately discover similarities with favorites from my own portfolio.
+Nevertheless, it wouldn’t be for me, as it develops a very intense tonka sweetness despite all its spices and woody notes, which simply doesn’t suit me.
+You really have to like this.
+Personally, I am a bit critical of a lot of tonka, but that’s just me, definitely not the fragrance.

-My test material seems to be intact, because I can make out a scent progression.
-The starting phase initially makes me think of Keiko Mecheri's Paname, one of my favorites.
-This one is also discontinued, unfortunately, but today I'm not whining about discontinued scents for once.
-It gets boring otherwise.
-Background starts very green and the sweet anise and tart tarragon are just wonderful counterparts, coming together in very fine olfactory harmony here.
-I also immediately recognize the lavender in such.
-The top note of Background reminds me a bit of the lavender-scented pain oil Aconit by Wala.
-By the way, it's great for sports injuries or when you have a classic backache.
-But even that should be mentioned here only in passing, if someone knows the scent of the oil.
+My test material seems to be intact, as I can discern a scent progression.
+The opening phase initially reminds me of Keiko Mecheris Paname, one of my favorites.
+This one is also unfortunately discontinued, but today I won’t complain about discontinued fragrances for once.
+Otherwise, it gets boring.
+Background starts off very green, and the sweet anise and the bitter tarragon are simply wonderful opponents that come together in very fine, olfactory harmony here.
+I also immediately recognize the lavender.
+The top note of Background somewhat resembles the lavender-scented pain oil Aconit by Wala.
+By the way, it works great for sports injuries or when you have classic back pain.
+But that’s only a side note in case someone knows the scent of the oil.

-After that, the fragrance picks up speed and gradually becomes sweeter and sweeter.
-Heliotrope, cinnamon and especially vanilla and tonka gradually push themselves to the fore.
-The rest of the flowers are not to make out for my nose concretely, for that the composition is overall too coherent.
-A little tarragon provides here and there for some green, herbaceous background noise and some wood also says hello, but in the end, the fragrance then gradually flows into a fine tonka sweetness with vanilla.
+After that, the fragrance picks up speed and gradually becomes sweeter.
+Heliotrope, cinnamon, and especially vanilla and tonka gradually push to the forefront.
+The remaining flowers are not specifically discernible to my nose, as the composition is overall too harmonious.
+A bit of tarragon here and there still provides some green, herbal background noise, and a bit of wood also says hello, but in the end, the fragrance gradually culminates in a fine tonka sweetness with vanilla.

-It is clear to me why such a one in the nineties and especially in the designer sector could not hold, because such a thing is quite special, especially for that time.
-If this fragrance would be launched today, it would probably be found in the range of Profumum Roma.
-The vanilla note of Background reminds me of the Profumum Roma vanilla that I love so much.
-There it would probably be called Tonkaverde, Dolcebosco or something like that.
+I understand why something like this couldn’t hold its ground in the nineties, especially in the designer sector, as it is quite special, especially for that time.
+If this fragrance were launched today, it would probably be found in the range of Profumum Roma.
+The vanilla note of Background reminds me of the Profumum Roma vanilla, which I love so much.
+There it would probably be called Tonkaverde, Dolcebosco, or something similar.
 Yes, it could be a Profumum Roma and would probably sell well.
-I myself know so far no Profumum Roma, which comes up with exactly such a combination of notes, recommend fans of Background, who miss him very much, to take a look at the fragrances of this brand.
-Could please.
+I personally don’t know of any Profumum Roma that offers exactly such a note combination, but I still recommend fans of Background who miss it greatly to take a look at the fragrances of this brand.
+It could be appealing.

-Very many thanks to Lenka85 for the test opportunity.
+A heartfelt thank you to Lenka85 for the testing opportunity.

 29 Comments